 Ultimately, what I came to see about myself as a teacher is that it doesn’t really matter what is done to me by the system, or those forces trying to degrade or outright dismantle it.
 Or, rather, I simply can’t let my fear of what might happen control what I do.
 What matters is my dedication to my students.

 The truth is that I spent my youth working jobs I wasn’t necessarily happy with, and living every day in fear.
 The anxiety came from the sense that I did not belong in those roles and that I might somehow become trapped in them.
-It was an ingrained fear, so ingrained that I was barely conscious of it.
+It was an ingrained fear, so deep-set that I was barely conscious of it.
 It became part of my identity, and when I went into teaching it was still there.
-Even my classrooms reflected it: spare, functional rooms, lacking in personal touches, or never full set up to my satisfaction; I wasn’t unpacking all my bags because I didn’t want to get too comfortable in this hotel.
-Again, I am talking about a fundamental lack of commitment to craft and calling.

-I outwardly validated this fear by getting on the political bandwagon against the destructive anti-public school policies of the 2000s that continue to this day.
-I have spent years filled with angst about the fate of our dumbing down society, about the long-term effects of overuse of digital media, the decline of reading, the increase of youth violence, all compounded by an over-quantified, test-driven schooling that leaves no room for critical thought or creativity, and that in fact suppresses both.
-And I have also worried about my job, whether I will have a career from which I can retire, or if it will all blow away like smoke when the unions blow up and my kids poor test scores sink my evaluations.
-I’ve worried, and worried, and worried, and I have achieved worry.
+I outwardly validated this fear by getting on the political bandwagon against the blossoming of anti-public school policies in the 2000s.
+I have spent years filled with angst about the dumbing-down of our society, about the long-term effects of overusing digital media, the decline of reading, the increase of youth violence, all compounded by an over-quantified, test-driven schooling that leaves no room for critical thought or creativity, and that in fact suppresses both.
+And I have also worried about my job, whether I will have a career from which I can retire, or if it will all blow away like smoke when the unions implode.
+I’ve worried, and worried, and worried, and I have achieved…worry.

 [T]he last time Americans were slaves, and the last time Russians were slaves, they displayed astonishing spiritual strengths and resourcefulness.
 They were good at loving one another.
 They trusted God.
 They discovered in the simplest, most natural satisfactions reasons to be glad to be alive.
 There were able to believe that better days were coming in the sweet by-and-by.
 And here is the fascinating statistic: They committed suicide less often than their masters did (143).